Medical University of Bialystok. FAQ – mobility for teaching.

 Is there a mobility limit for academic teachers?

 Yes, from the year 2022/2023 the limit of the mobilities within one financial agreement is two mobilities per person.
+The maximum number of people going to the same insitution at the same time is 3.

 Can I go for a mobility for teaching to a different institutions than those presented in the scholarship offer?